Aboriginal and Torres Strait Islander Health Strategy Unit

 The HSU:

-• advocated for the National Law reform
+• advocated for legislative reform

-• is finalising an anti-racism policy, developed by race scholar Professor Yin Paradies, for Ahpra
+• is finalising an Aboriginal and Torres Strait Islander Anti-Racism Policy, developed by race scholar Professor Yin Paradies, for the National Scheme.

 HSU members at Dental conference